nodejs/node/doc/api/http.md

 * Returns: {http.Server}

 Start a TCP server listening for connections on the given `port` and `host`, and serve static local files, using `directory` as the root.
-Please note that when specifying a `host` other than `localhost`, you are exposing your local file system to all the machines that can connect to your computer.
+When specifying a `host` other than `localhost`, you are exposing your local file system to all the machines that can connect to your computer.

 If specified and not `null`, `filter` will be called with two arguments: the first one if the request URL string (the URL that is present in the actual HTTP